kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/dynamodb.md

       writeCapacity: 10
 ```

-#### dynamoDB.haEnabled
+### dynamoDB.haEnabled

 `dynamoDB.haEnabled` is an optional field that specifies whether this backend should be used to run Vault in high availability mode.
 This field accepts boolean value.
-Default value is `false`.
+The default value is `false`.

 ```yaml
 spec: